Lincoln Motorcycle Accident Attorney

 Causes of accidents involving motorcycles include:

 - Design Defects: The motorcycle may have an intrinsic flaw in its design.
-Many times, there might be a recall issued for that specific model of motorcycle.
-Problems with the manufacturing of the motorcycle could impact any part of the vehicle, ranging from the brakes to the engine and everything in between.
-This can impact how the motorcycle drives on the road, stops short of obstacles, and responds to driver commands.
+Many times, a recall might be issued for that specific motorcycle model.
+Problems with motorcycle manufacturing could impact any part of the vehicle, ranging from the brakes to the engine and everything in between.
+This can impact how the motorcycle drives on the road, stops short of obstacles and responds to driver commands.
 These design defects could lead to otherwise avoidable accidents that damage the rider, passengers, and other people involved.

 - Roadway Issues: Motorcycles are smaller than cars, making them more susceptible to forces on the road.
 This includes potholes, obstacles, and curves.
-For example, if a pothole in the road goes unrepaired, a motorcycle could go over the pothole at high speed.
+For example, a motorcycle could go over a pothole at high speed if a pothole in the street goes unrepaired.
 This could impact the wheel, damage the tire, and bend the rim.
 This impact could also knock the rider off-balance, leading to a wreck involving traumatic injuries.

-- Negligent Drivers: Other drivers on the road could be engaging in distracted or negligent driving.
+- Negligent Drivers: Other drivers on the road could be distracted or careless driving.
 This could involve texting while driving, driving under the influence of drugs or alcohol, or driving while fatigued.
 All of these factors could cause the driver of another vehicle to miss the presence of a motorcycle on the road.
-Ultimately, these factors increase the chance that a motorcycle accident develops, potentially leading to injuries.
+Ultimately, these factors increase the chance of a motorcycle accident, potentially leading to injuries.